tamarit/edd/README.md

 To debug an expression that is returning an incorrect value, simply call the *edd:dd/1* function with the string of the problematic expression.
 For that, the modules of edd must be loaded.
 The 'edd_comp:load()' function load all the needed modules.
-You can call it when the shell is initialized using:
+One can call it when the shell is initialized using:

         $ erl -run edd_comp load